 When sending emails, please be mindful of the aims laid out in our Relationships Charter.
 Each class has its own email address; please use this for any communications regarding learning and your child as a learner.
+Please email pick up/collections changes to admin@minchscool.net as teachers do not monitor there emails throughout the day.
 If you need to email for any other reason, including any concerns, please email admin@minchschool.net.
 The office will then forward emails to the appropriate member of staff.
 If you need to share something of a confidential nature, you may prefer to put this in an attachment and ask for the email to be forwarded on to the relevant member of staff.